Generic Ma\~n\'e sets: Hyperbolic Aubry sets can be closed.

-\begin{Remark} The function $\phi$ used in proposition~\ref{Ppert} does not require a special technique to perturb the flow.
-For $\de$ and $\frac\de{\ga_\de}$ sufficiently small let $\Ga$ be the periodic orbit shadowing the pseudo-orbit.
-The function $\phi$ is defined in \eqref{defphi}.
-In particular $\Ga$ is a common periodic orbit for the flows of $L$ and $L+\phi$. \end{Remark}
+\begin{Remark} The function $\phi$ used in proposition~\ref{Ppert} does not require a special technique to perturb the flow, we describe it here explicitly.
+For $\de$ and $\frac\de{\ga_\de}$ sufficiently small let $\Ga$ be the periodic orbit with energy $c(L)$ which shadows the pseudo-orbit.
+The function $\phi$ is a canal about $\pi(\Ga)$ defined in \eqref{defphi}.
+In particular $\Ga$ is a common periodic orbit for the flows of $L$ and $L+\phi$.
+Proposition~\ref{Ppert} proves that $\Ga$ is a periodic orbit in the Aubry set $\cA(L+\phi)$. \end{Remark}